TheRandomLabs/Scoop-Bucket/README.md

 	$ scoop install spicetify-themes

-I can recommend the "Nord" theme, which can be applied by running the following commands:
+I can recommend the [Nord](https://github.com/morpheusthewhite/spicetify-themes/tree/master/Nord) theme, which can be applied by running the following:

 	$ spicetify config current_theme Nord
 	$ spicetify apply